khuedoan/blog/content/posts/alternatives-to-hashicorp-products.md

----
-title: Alternatives to HashiCorp products
-summary: HashiCorp rug pulled you, where should you move?
-date: 2024-04-26T20:11:00+07:00
-cover: /images/alternatives-to-hashicorp-products-cover.webp
-tags:
-  - devops
-draft: false
----

 HashiCorp has [changed their license to a source-available one](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license).
 If you care about free software or are worried about the future of these projects, here are some alternatives.